 BOARD of DIRECTORS

 Morgan most recently hails from Chicago where she survived the winters by spending long hours crunching numbers first for Ernst & Young in their audit practice and then Citadel Investment Group working in Accounting Policy and Financial Reporting.
-She is now a full-time mom who runs marathons and loves to cook and eat delicious food and is excited to learn how to care for the pear tree that came with her new house!
+She now has her own accounting consulting practice helping local nonprofits and small businesses develop and understand accounting systems.
+She also loves to explore Seattle’s urban parks with her two children, especially when they find fresh fruit to enjoy!
 Morgan holds a Masters in Accountancy from Arizona State University and is a CPA.

 Betsy has always wanted to make a positive difference in the world by using her expertise and talents for the greater good.
 Since opening her consulting firm, Betsy has used her experience to help her nonprofit and business clients grow and contribute to the world.
 Betsy holds an MBA from Bainbridge Graduate Institute.
 She grew up in rural Pennsylvania where the art of preserving fresh produce for the winter was common and spent countless hours as a child picking wild berries.
 A few years ago, she and her husband bought a house with an ancient apple tree needing lots of love and care, which began her involvement with City Fruit.

 Kimberly has lived in the Pacific Northwest since 2004.
-Originally from Chicago, Kimberly has spent over 14 years in the investment profession and is currently a Relationship Manager at Halbert Hargrove, a boutique wealth manager.
+Originally from Chicago, Kimberly has spent over 15 years in the investment profession and is currently Senior Vice President at Key Private Bank.
 She works with clients on their wealth planning and investment portfolios and is a Certified Financial Planer.
 In her free time, Kimberly can be found spending time with her husband and two young boys exploring Seattle neighborhoods.

 While there are too many to name, we couldn’t do what we do without them.
-Thank you!
+Thank you Volunteers!